Skip to content

 • URL of the Career Program, for example: /courses?careerProgram=learn-design-skills-to-become-valuable-in-any-job

-• Collections of foundational Courses, regular Courses, and Master Classes
+• Collections of foundational Courses, core Courses, AI Master Classes and core Master Classes

 The GetCareerProgramData action retrieves all data needed to display Career Program, either from: